 The headland can be reached by car; there are several car parks including one close to the very end of the promontory.
 The site can also be visited on foot from the train stations of Bempton and Bridlington.
-A path follows the hedge of the cliffs all around the headland, offering outstanding views.
+A path follows the edge of the cliffs all around the headland, offering outstanding views.
 It is possible to walk all along the cliffs from Bridlington to Bempton – around 12 mi.

 The cliffs at Flamborough and Bempton are the only white sea cliffs in the North of England.
 They constitute the very end of the Yorkshire Wolds, a range of chalk hills which is located between the East Riding and North Yorkshire.
 Flamborough and Bempton are of high value for geologists as they display all sorts of rock formations – caves, pillars, natural arches.

 The headland is also popular among birdwatchers – it hosts a huge number of seabirds, notably a vast colony of Northern gannets.
 It is also easy to spot seagulls, cormorants, oystercatchers and eiders.
 While the top of the headland is covered with quiet meadows, the cliffs are populated with hundreds of birds whose noise can be quite impressive.
-The best time of the year to watch the birds is spring and summer, when they are nesting.
+The best time of the year to watch the birds is in spring and summer when they are nesting.